Environmental Product Declarations – Everything You Need to Know

 Make sure that all of the potential sources of influence throughout the product’s life cycle, such as emissions, water usage, and chemicals used in manufacture, are taken into consideration.
 It is also necessary to look at possible variations between different substances, processes, or nations.
 This will allow you to determine which areas need the greatest improvement or which countries have the most amazing environmental performance.
 When you have collected all of the pertinent data, the next step is to verify its accuracy by adhering to trustworthy standards and establishing third-party certification processes in collaboration with reliable vendors.

-White panel against green wall surrounded by plants
+white panel against green wall surrounded by plants

 Determine the Appropriate Protocols for Your EPD